 Researchers at Columbia University, for example, recently used historic data from patient records to develop treatment protocols for people with pneumonia.
 The researchers used historic data from clinics to help develop an accurate algorithm to identify high-risk patients.

 In the financial services sector, banks and insurance companies use historic consumer data to train machine learning models to assess credit risk and automate portfolio management.
 At Ocrolus, we use historic data culled from processing more than 500 million financial transactions a year to help integrate robotic process automation with machine learning.

 While historical data can be useful for training machine learning models, the financial services industry also depends on having access to real-time information for everything from customer credit histories to loan-to-value ratios.

 To sum up, the best way to ensure that your data does not become radioactive is to invest in keeping it up-to-date and accurate.
-If you want to be data-rich, you need to be smart about how you harness the power of information with document automation.
+If you want to be data-rich, you need to be smart about how you harness the power of information with document indexing and automation.

 Learn more about how Ocrolus’s document automation software can help organizations take better advantage of their data.